DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

    :alt: DCC-EX EX-CSB1 Express
    :scale: 40%

 **Input Power Barrel Jack** - The CSB1 normally comes with a barrel jack for compatibility with most laptop-type power supplies that use a 2.1mm inner hole diameter and a 5.5mm outer shank diameter.
 Be careful since some power supplies have a 2.5mm inner hole which is too loose a fit.
 The barrel jack input power is reverse voltage protected.
 Power from the barrel jack powers the 5V regulator to power an optional EX-MotorShield 8874 (to allow for 2 more power districts), the 3.3V regulator to power the EX-CSB1, and power out to the track.
-For the correct voltage (Normally between 12V DC and 14.5V DC for N and HO Scales, see XXX)
+For the correct voltage (Normally between 12V DC and 14.5V DC for N and HO Scales, see XXX) Also XXX, Do we need a picture of the connector?

 **USB-C Power/Data Connector** - The USB connector can supply 5V DC from a computer or any 500mA or larger power supply.
 The 5V is converted through a regulator to the 3.3V that runs the circuitry on the board.
 In this way you can connect your EX-CSB1 to a computer and update your software version or load EXRAIL scripts that run your accessories.
 However, without another power supply, you cannot supply power to the rails to run trains.
 You can connect your track Power supply (see above) to the barrel jack while the USB is connected, they will not interfere with each other.
 XXX (will they???).
 The USB port is also very useful for connecting a serial monitor to test the command station and view logging information. link?
 XXX